fastforwardlabs/blog_deprecated/_posts/2017-09-11-interpretability-webinar.md

 prediction if you can’t also say directly what that variable is exactly and how it was derived.

-#### I'm a graduate DS student who just sent from ML research to a group of people in industry who I thought would be interested.
+#### I'm a graduate DS student who just sent some ML research to a group of people in industry who I thought would be interested.
 In response I got the question "will your research replace my job".
 What are some ways to overcome the fear of ML and convince people that AI won't replace the creativity in decision making of humans.

 Patrick: Well it might one day -- and we all need to be realistic about that.
 But for today, and likely for many years, most of us can rest easy.
-Today, machine learning is only good at specific tasks: task where there is a large amount of labeled, easy-to-use "clean" data that has also been labeled.
+Today, machine learning is only good at specific tasks: tasks where there is a large amount of labeled, easy-to-use "clean" data that has also been labeled.

 Sameer: For now, you can use the explanations almost as a way to show that